Office of Resilience & Sustainability

 In December 2013, El Paso was selected to join the 100 Resilient Cities Network and was given direct funding to hire a Chief Resilience Officer.
 With this new direction and support, the Office of Resilience and Sustainability was formed in December 2014, built on the strong foundation of the Office of Sustainability.

-Help us develop our Resilience Plan by attending on of the many roundtable discussions happening throughout the month of May!
+Help us develop our Resilience Plan by getting involved in the strategy process!
 Community input is extremely important for a successful plan, so we welcome your thoughts and expertise.
-To learn more about the Resilient City Roundtables, please email us or check out our events page.
+To learn more about being involved in the process, please email us or check out our events page.

 Green Business Challenge